-As a liquor produce wholesaler and distributor, you'll likely buy alcohol and spirits from local or international suppliers.
-Local sellers like distilleries and warehousing companies like Costco or Specs are usually the go-tos.
+As a liquor wholesaler or distributor, you'll likely buy alcohol and spirits from local or international suppliers.
+Local sellers like distilleries and companies that utilize warehousing like Costco or Specs are great go-tos.

-Depending on who you choose, the wholesale price will vary.
+Depending on which supplier you choose, the wholesale price will vary.
 In order to get the best prices, you can start by contacting bulk suppliers in your area.

 When you speak to them you'll be able to request a quote or negotiate prices.
 For large quantity orders, it's not uncommon for the supplier to offer you a discount.
 Although, they'll ask for payment upfront.

-Another option would be to check with online liquor sellers as well.
+Another option is to research online liquor sellers.
 Sometimes, you'll find better deals there than you would from a direct supplier.
 However, keep in mind that quality is always the best option and should be one of your top three factors in choosing a supplier.

 Inventory management will make or break your business.
 It's your job to update and monitor your regular stock as well as your safety stock on a regular basis.
 Using tools like a warehouse inventory management software platform can make all the difference for you and your business.
 It'll be up to you to implement demand planning strategies to keep your business on top of any changes.

-This means keeping track of what products are in high demand and ensuring that you have enough to meet that demand.
+This means keeping track of high demand products and ensuring that you have enough to meet that demand.
 For example, if one of your whiskey products is always in high demand during the winter, stock larger quantities during this time.
 This way, you won't have angry customers on the other end of the phone asking why a popular product is already sold out.

 You can keep track of your products that are in high demand by checking your monthly sales reports and DTC trends.
 It may even be in your best interest to hire an inventory control manager to help you manage, especially if you're a small business owner.